JUCMNAV/TURNtoURN/README.md

 			* Elsebody case is not being handled in my version of the code
 		* OrJoin.jucm
 		* Resource.jucm
+		* Responsibility.jucm
+			* Missing an OutBinding (476 current, 474 original)
+			* Current version of output has an extra EmptyPoint on line 136
+			* Differences in how binding logic is handled (lines 491-502, ResponsibilityTestReferencedStubInpath2)
 		* SoftGoal.jucm
 		* Stub.jucm
 			* Compare result of phase 2 with "stub.jucm" of the Expected Output folder rather than stub-autolayout.jucm in that folder